 Most contracts that are procured on a traditional basis are paid for by way of a fixed price lump-sum.
-However, occasionally, traditional contracts are paid for on a 'remeasurement' or 'measure and value' basis (e.g. in civil engineering projects where there is uncertainty regarding the amount of work to be done).
+However, occasionally, traditional contracts are paid for on a 're-measurement' or 'measure and value' basis (e.g. in civil engineering projects where there is uncertainty regarding the amount of work to be done).

-The organisational structure of a measurement contract is identical to the traditional fixed price lump-sum approach (as shown in the diagram in Section 2.2.1).
-The only difference is the basis on which payment is made.
+The organisational structure of a measurement contract is identical to the traditional fixed price lump-sum approach (as shown in Figure 1).
+The principal difference is the basis on which the work is valued and payment is made.